swaindhruti/Library-Management-System/README.md

 List all the pre-requisites the system needs to develop this project.
 - [Node.js](https://nodejs.org/en)
 - [Git](https://git-scm.com/)
-- IDLE or code editor of your choice.
+- IDE or code editor of your choice.

 ###  :electric_plug: Installation and Development Environment
 - Click the "Fork" button to create your own copy of the repository.